Expérience Candy Spinz Casino : Soirées Live Casino et Action aux Slots

 Prepare for your class and complete prerequisites

 Ensure you do what is required to prepare for your class.
-If you registered for a blended course that includes an online theory component and in-person session, you might need to complete the online training before attending your classroom session.
+If you registered for a blended course that includes an online theory component and an in-person session, you might need to complete the online training before attending your classroom session.

 If you leave this until the last minute and for some reason (e.g. a power outage) can’t complete the training before your in-person class, you may not be eligible to attend the session.